Call for Papers

 - Review the use of patent information as a competitive intelligence resource

-- Approaches to fostering continuous improvement, i.e., use of analytical &/or visualization applications, implementing quality control guidelines, team collaboration and knowledge sharing practices.
+- Approaches to fostering continuous improvement, i.e., use of analytical or visualization applications, implementing quality control guidelines, team collaboration, and knowledge sharing practices

 Also, as always, we would be interested in presentations about a specific search scenario with the strategy described, databases used, results identified, or other tips and tricks.

-The theme is meant to inspire but not limit topic selection - all topics related to biotechnology patent information research will be considered.
+These guidelines are meant to inspire but not limit topic selection - all topics related to biotechnology patent information research will be considered.

 - Proposed speaker name

 - Brief biography

 - Full contact information

 If you are interested in submitting a paper but need extra time to obtain your management approval, please let us know by the October 28, 2016, deadline and, if possible, provide the topic title and a few sentences that we can consider in the interim.

 - The organizers reserve the right to accept abstracts at their discretion, in order to assemble the best possible program.
 Invited speakers may take precedence over other speakers.
 Please be advised that your abstract submission may be published on the PIUG web site and related media shortly after receipt or at any time thereafter; therefore, do not include confidential or business-sensitive information in your abstract.